Ouwen/MimickNet/README.md

 | MimickNet Mark    | 0.91 ± 0.005  | 31.43 ± 0.69  |

 Results above used only public phantom data for training.
-MimickNet Phantom are results only on phantom testing data.
+MimickNet Phantom are results only on the public phantom data test data.
 MimickNet Mark are results only on Mark's liver/cardiac data.

 ## Training the model from scratch